Investigate and explore construction and building using the engineering process.

 The Big Idea: Engineering and creating as an architect involves a multi-step process including specific tools, equipment, materials, and math sense.
 These concepts help us discover and explore the transformation of our space and surroundings.

-Package #1 – VIRTUAL FIELD TRIP VIDEO RENTAL ($150): You will have access to a playlist of videos for one week of instruction, and you can break up our instructional and educational videos however you please.
+VIRTUAL FIELD TRIP VIDEO RENTAL: You will have 2-week access to a playlist of videos, and you can break up our instructional and educational videos however you please.
+Videos may be shown or streamed only to classrooms at one school or site only.

 - Four recorded activities